Places To Visit In Sikkim

 The best time to visit Gangtok is between March to April and October to November.

-It is advisable to avoid travelling during the rainy season as it can lead to roadblocks and you might not be able to enjoy sightseeing.
+It is advisable to avoid traveling during the rainy season as it can lead to roadblocks and you might not be able to enjoy sightseeing.

 If you are someone who loves to stay in the hustle bustle of the market, you may choose to stay at MG Marg.
 However, if you are a peace-seeker, you may choose to stay away from MG Marg.